 - Introduction and Background – Provide the rationale for your project (a well-defined problem or important opportunity).
 Show a clear relationship between the problem statement and the project objectives.
 Merit, rationale, innovativeness and utilization for the research proposed are criteria by which proposals are evaluated.
 Thus, a clear, concise statement of the “real world” need for your research (rationale) and a description of who might use the results and how they might use them (utilization) should be addressed.

-- Objectives – In number or “bullet” format, list the Objectives or Goals of the research program.
+- Objectives – In number or “bullet” format, list the Objectives or Goals of the research project.

 - Approach (Plan of Work) – Present the scientific/technical approach, experiments, procedures, etc. Identify and discuss any new approaches (innovativeness) to solving problems and exploiting opportunities in resource management or development, including public outreach.
 Please make clear what other sources of support (fiscal, personnel or logistical), if any, will be used to help support the work proposed.